pemo11/easygrader/README.md

 Step 2 is about writing the path of some directories and the name of the semester and the module in the ini file.

-If everything is setup, *SimpelGrader* runs as any Python console application.
+If everything is setup, *Simpelgrader* runs as any Python console application.
 A grade run will take a couple of minutes and ends always with showing a couple of report files.

 ## getting started with the project and run Simpelgrader